Interrogative Adverbs for intermediate learners

 Interrogative Adverbs of Reason

-The next group of this category is called interrogative adverbs of reason.
-These adverbs are used when we want to ask questions to know about the reasons something did or did not happen.
-'Why' is mainly used in this form of a question.
+Interrogative adverbs of reason are used when we want to ask questions about the reasons something did or did not happen.
+'Why' is commonly used in this form of a question.
 Let us take a look at the examples below:

 Why did you call me a brute in front of my wife?